knative/docs/serving/using-external-dns.md

 custom domain.

 A DNS zone which will contain the managed DNS records needs to be created.
 Assume your custom domain is `external-dns-test.my-org.do`.

+#### Google Cloud Platform
 You can use the following command to create a DNS zone if you are using Google Cloud DNS.
 ```shell
 gcloud dns managed-zones create "external-dns-zone" \
     --dns-name "external-dns-test.my-org.do." \